-Here is a video on homemade record mailers:
+This video can give you tips on homemade record mailers:

 There is a packing method called sandwiching that is simple and effective.
-The sandwiching process is the easiest way to pack your records tightly and securely in whatever packaging you choose.
-Here are the steps
+The sandwiching process is the easiest way to pack your records tightly and securely in your chosen packaging.
+Here are the steps:

-- Sandwich your record in between the two pieces of cardboard– Put one side of your record against one piece of cardboard.
+- Sandwich your record between the two pieces of cardboard.
+Put one side of your record against one piece of cardboard.
 Now put the other side of your record against another piece of cardboard.

 The sandwiching method is the best way to keep your record packaging sturdy and flat.
 If you have any space between your record and packing, you might cause the LP to move around and possibly get damaged.

 The corners of any package can get destroyed if bumped around in transit.
-Protecting the corners of the inside and the outside of your parcel will help prevent this from happening.
+Protecting the corners of your parcel’s inside and outside will help prevent this.

-You can tape the corners to help the box stay tightly packed on the outside of your packages.
-Taping the corners will also help keep the corners from getting smashed in transit.
+You can tape the corners to help the box stay tightly packed outside your packages.
+Taping the corners will also help keep them from getting smashed in transit.

 Inside the package, before you pack the whole record, you can put bumpers on the edges of the box.
 Make sure these bumpers cover the entire, a little peace of mind edge from corner to corner.
 That way, the corners are covered.

-If you are sending a valuable or a rare LP, consider getting them insured.
-Doing this will protect you from damage, but it will also give you a little theft protection.
+Consider getting insured if you send a valuable or rare LP.
+Doing this will protect you from damage and give you some theft protection.
 There are several ways you can ensure your packages.

-- United States Postal Service– Through USPS, you can ensure your package up to $5,000.
+- United States Postal Service– You can insure your package is up to $5,000.

 - UPS also provides shipping insurance– At no extra cost, UPS insures your package for up to $100.
 You can declare up to $50,000 per package, but you have to enter this declared value on UPS.com.
 You will be charged a fee for this.

-- FedEx package insurance– FedEx’s maximum declared value of a package is $2,000, and additional fees are added.
+- FedEx package insurance– FedEx’s maximum declared package value is $2,000, and additional fees are added.

 If you think you need some shipping insurance, you probably should.
-Think about the value of the objects you are shipping and selling them or just moving them yourself.
+Think about the value of the objects you are shipping and selling or moving them yourself.

 Attach your shipping label to your package near the “Fragile” tag so that the mail carriers see both the label and the “fragile” writing.
 Doing this might help the mail carrier be more inclined to treat the package with a bit of extra care.

-- USPS- When you go through USPS, you can verify your package by filling out a tracking shipment form located at the front of the post office.
-When you pay for your package, they will give you a tracking number set up in the system.
+- USPS- When you go through USPS, you can verify your package by filling out a tracking shipment form at the front of the post office.
+When you pay for your package, they will immediately give you a tracking number set up in the system.
 Economy shipping won’t always offer tracking.

 - FedEx- For FedEx, you can sign up for FedEx Delivery Manager quickly and for free.
-You are already paying a little extra by going through FedEx, so be sure to track your package.
+You are already paying a little extra through FedEx, so track your package.

 - UPS- For UPS, you can use an order number to track your shipments, sign up for My Choice so you can track your shipments online, or sign your business up for UPS My Choice for Business.
 With My Choice, you can get multiple delivery updates and reroute your packages if they go to the wrong place.